 MBA Podcaster has aggregated all of our GMAT related videos, podcasts, blogs, discounts and deals in one easy to access GMAT page.
 Check in often for the latest resources so you can stay on top of your game!

 69% of b-schools now accept the GRE (including Stanford, HBS, Wharton, Booth, and MIT Sloan, among others), so MBA applicants will need to decide whether the GMAT or GRE will better increase their chances of acceptance.
 Here are some factors you should consider when making this decision: GMAT: Take the GMAT if at least one of the b-schools you’re applying to doesn’t accept the GRE.
-GMAT: If you plan on a post-MBA career in … Read More
+GMAT: If you plan on a post-MBA career in investment … Read More

 Dear fellow aspiring BSchoolers, I would like to share with you a piece of wisdom about the GMAT preparation that I learned the hard way – by taking the test 3 times and not scoring the result I believed I deserved.
 And this wisdom is as follows – taking hundreds of practice tests and reviewing your mistakes will not necessarily teach you to DOMINATE the test.
 And, unless you dominate the GMAT, you are unlikely to conquer it.
-To become a … Read More
+To become a true … Read More

 There are those who revere her and those who fear her--but one thing is certain about Dee Leopold, director of Harvard Business School admissions—she tells it straight.
 After the May 22 announcement that HBS would modify its admissions process, Dee made herself available to answer questions.
 She granted an exclusive interview with Poets & Quants and immediately scheduled a webinar to explain the new process.
 I’ve posted highlights of that … Read More